Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 ### Multi-URL or single-URL load payloads

-These message types read the `url` param in one of two forms:
+These message types read the `url` parameter in one of two forms:

 - `jhv.load.image`
 - `jhv.load.cdf`